-Return a dict of config options for a given hostname.
+Return a dict (SSHConfigDict) of config options for a given hostname.

 The host-matching rules of OpenSSH's ssh\config man page are used: For each parameter, the first obtained value will be used.
-The configuration files contain sections separated by Host specifications, and that section is only applied for hosts that match one of the patterns given in the specification.
+The configuration files contain sections separated by Host and/or Match specifications, and that section is only applied for hosts which match the given patterns or keywords